SammyRobensParadise/grape-promo/README.md

 This will deploy whatever is bundled in the `build` folder to a provisioned firebase instance.
 It may take up to an hour for code changes to propigate across all servers so keep that in mind when deploying.

+###  `npm run pbd`

+`npm run pbd` will run `git add .` then `git commit -m "generic message` then `git push origin master` then `npm run build` then `firebase deploy`. i.e it is  a rapid deployement and commit command.\

+<b>CAUTION</b>.
+Only use this command if you are deploying a hot fix to master or have a good reason to deploy directly to master.
+This is not a script for a common use case!

 ## Hosting URL:

 https://grape-promo.firebaseapp.com/